Ringing Bell: Cast

-Reception
+Reception and legacy

-Though the film is not as well-known outside Japan, Western critics such as Justin Sevakis of Anime News Network praised the dark storyline and artwork, and noted that it delivered a "sort of quick punch-to-the-face of the innocent."
+Though the film is not as well known outside Japan, Western critics such as Justin Sevakis of Anime News Network praised the dark storyline and artwork, and noted that it delivered a "sort of quick punch-to-the-face of the innocent."
 Sevakis also commented that "there is almost nothing uplifting about Ringing Bell and yet it maintains its sense of adorable while simultaneously destroying our concepts of the beauty of nature."

+Paul Lê reviewed the film for Bloody Disgusting, dubbing it "Nightmare Fuel for All Ages" in the review's title.
+Lê wrote, "Ringing Bell is a brutal watch at any age, especially today when cultural attitudes and standards regarding children's media have shifted," and concluded, "The [film's] goal here is not too clear, and adults will have a hard time breaking everything down for younger viewers."

+The film was released on region 1 DVD in 2014 by Discotek Media and was also available on the Crunchyroll video streaming service but as of July 2025 is no longer offered by that service.